 Donors who are interested in legacy giving—leaving a gift for a nonprofit in their will or estate plan—are often overlooked.
 Currently, roughly 5% of people leave a gift to a nonprofit in their will, but research shows that up 33% would consider leaving a gift if they were properly asked.

 Many nonprofits still follow the somewhat antiquated playbook for planned giving.
 They tend to target older and wealthier donors without considering the opportunities that accessible estate planning provides.

-This is why we are thrilled to announce a partnership between Neon One and the most thoughtful online estate planning tool, Giving Docs.
+An online estate planning tool can vastly expand an organization’s ability to reach interested donors while multiplying known legacy intentions.
+This is why we are thrilled to announce the partnership between Neon One and Giving Docs.

 Why Legacy Giving Programs Matter

 Nationally, planned giving contributes 9% of overall revenue for the nonprofit sector—roughly $40 billion annually for nonprofits in the United States.

 Donors who are a part of a nonprofit legacy society are better brand ambassadors for the organizations they choose to support.
 They are also more likely to volunteer and will usually give more money annually for the rest of their lives.

 By encouraging bequest commitments from donors, organizations can build predictable and substantial revenue streams that improve their organization’s long-term sustainability.

 How Legacy Giving Programs Have Changed